m-martin-j/CDA-systems-ref-arch/readme.md

 # A Reference Architecture for Concept Drift Adaptation Systems

 A reference architecture for concept drift adaptation (CDA) systems was derived based on substantiated knowledge on CDA systems as well as on existing yet not uniformly described systems.
-Subject orientation (SO) is selected as modeling method.
+Subject orientation (SO), featuring subject interaction diagrams (SID) and subject behavior diagrams (SBD), is selected as modeling method.
 A few representatives of existing systems are provided in the folder [existing_descriptions](existing_descriptions).

 The reference architecture is provided in the file [Reference_Architecture_CDA.vsdx](Reference_Architecture_CDA.vsdx).
 It can be employed to design specialized CDA system architectures.
+As a courtesy to the user, PDF representations of the reference architecture are provided in the folder [pdf](pdf).

 The associated Paper is available at [TBD](TBD), cite as (BibTex): TBD